 Personal information provided to the Department of Foreign Affairs and Trade (DFAT) is protected by law, including the Privacy Act 1988.
 We may collect, use and disclose your personal information, including to overseas recipients where we reasonably believe it is necessary, to provide you with consular assistance.
 Important information about the privacy of your personal information is contained in our Consular Privacy Collection Statement, which you should read and understand.
 Copies of the Statement are available at www.dfat.gov.au/dept/consular/privacy.html or by requesting a copy from the Department.

-For the Australian Government’s latest travel advice for Ukraine, visit the Smartraveller website.
+For the Australian Government’s latest travel advice for Ukraine, visit the Smartraveller web site - Ukraine.

 Citizenship by Descent

-The Visa, Migration and Citizenship section of the Australian High Commission in London accepts applications for citizenship by descent for clients located in Ukraine.
+The Visa, Migration and Citizenship section of the Australian High Commission in London accepts applications for citizenship by descent for clients located in Ukraine and Moldova.
 Please click here for more information.

 Australians visiting Ukraine for the purposes of commissioning commercial surrogacy arrangements should seek independent legal advice regarding Australian and foreign surrogacy laws before doing so.
 We strongly caution Australians to consider all legal and other risks involved in pursuing international surrogacy.
 You should see our Overseas births, adoptions and surrogacies page for further information.

-The Australian Embassy in Kyiv does not issue full validity passports, emergency passports, or other Australian travel documents.
+The Australian Embassy in Kyiv does not issue full validity passports, emergency passports, or other Australian travel documents - with the exception of Provisional Travel Documents (see Lost, Stolen or Damaged Passports below).

-The Australian Embassy to Poland, located in Warsaw, processes passport applications for Australians in Ukraine.
-The Honorary Consul’s office can assist with passport applications and conduct passport interviews.
+The Australian Embassy to Poland, located in Warsaw, processes passport applications for Australians in Ukraine and Moldova.

-All passport applicants in Ukraine are required to present to the Honorary Consul’s office in Kyiv for a passport interview, prior to sending their application to Warsaw Embassy.
-Interviews are by appointment only and can be arranged by contacting the Honorary Consul’s office.
+All passport applicants based in Ukraine or Moldova are required to present to the Australian Embassy in Kyiv for a passport interview, prior to sending their application to the Australian Embassy in Warsaw.

 Lost, stolen or damaged passports

-For lost, stolen and damaged passports, please contact the Honorary Consul in Kyiv.
-The Honorary Consul can issue a Provisional Travel Document to facilitate one-way travel to Warsaw to enable Australians to apply for an emergency passport at the Australian Embassy in Warsaw.
+For lost, stolen or damaged passports, please contact the Australian Embassy in Kyiv on [email protected].
+The Australian Embassy in Kyiv can issue a Provisional Travel Document to facilitate one-way travel to Warsaw to enable Australians to apply for an emergency passport at the Australian Embassy in Warsaw.
+Interviews for Provisional Travel Documents are held on Tuesdays and Thursdays by appointment only.
+You can arrange an appointment by e-mailing the Embassy on [email protected].

 Legalising documents / Notarial Services